xiaochanggong916/xiaochanggong916.github.io/README.md

 ```

-***Python3.7+TensorFlow2.0.0 failed to be installed on raspberry pie 3B before, during which, various versions did not match, but this installation went smoothly, so I hope it is helpful***
+***Python3.7+TensorFlow2.0.0 failed to be installed on raspberry pie 3B before, during which, various versions did not match, but this installation went smoothly, so I hope it is helpful.***